THE COMMONWEALTH ON CAMERA

 Saturday, February 21st, 11am

-Willie “The Bam” Johnson is a graduate of the Beijing Physical Culture Institute of China, Johnson has nearly 40 years of training in the martial arts.
-He has appeared in four films, including Super Fights and Major League II, 16 stage plays, 11 television shows, and two videos.
-He has also had more than 30 articles published in leading martial arts magazines and been featured on the cover of Black Belt Magazine, Karate/Kung Fu Illustrated, and Martial Arts Training.
-Johnson was the action designer of the 2025 film “Blowback” (starring Clifton Powell), in which he also plays two different characters.
-The film is an Official Selection at the Charlotte Black Film Festival, Toledo (Spain) Action Film Festival.
-A seven-time sport karate and kung fu world champion and two-time All-American champion, “The Bam” is the creator of Wushudo Universal Martial Arts.
-“The Bam” is widely known for starring as himself on the WMAC Masters television show and Masters of the Martial Arts Presented by Wesley Snipes.
+Willie “The Bam” Johnson is a graduate of the Beijing Physical Culture Institute of China, with nearly 40 years of training in martial arts.
+He has appeared in films, stage plays, TV shows, and publications, and was featured on major martial arts magazine covers.
+Johnson was the action designer of the 2025 film “Blowback” (and appears as two characters).
+A seven-time sport karate and kung fu world champion and two-time All-American champion, he created Wushudo Universal Martial Arts and is widely known for WMAC Masters.

 Displaced from the Birthplace of America (Screening w/ Q&A)